-This Work is published with the understanding that IEEE and the IEEE SA Industry Connections activity members are supplying information through this Work, not attempting to render engineering or other professional services.
+The IEEE is not responsible for the statements and opinions advanced in this Work.
+This Work is published with the understanding that the IEEE SA Industry Connections activity members are supplying information through this Work, not attempting to render engineering or other professional services.
 If such services are required, the assistance of an appropriate professional should be sought.
-IEEE is not responsible for the statements and opinions advanced in this Work.